Powered by MOMENTUM MEDIA

 lower r d expenditure a concern for innovation in australia says consultant

-The drop in spending on research and development in Australia could affect Australia's ability to fuel innovation and compete in a global marketplace, warns an R&D tax incentives specialist.
+The drop in spending on research and development could affect Australia's ability to fuel innovation and compete in a global marketplace, warns an R&D tax incentives specialist.

-Recent figures by the Australian Bureau of Statistics has revealed that national spending on research and development (R&D) had fallen to a 17 year low of 1.68 per cent of GDP in 2021-22.
+Recent figures by the Australian Bureau of Statistics have revealed that national spending on research and development (R&D) had fallen to a 17-year low of 1.68 per cent of GDP in 2021–22.

 HLB Mann Judd consultant Troy Smith said this represents a 0.12 per cent fall from the 2019–20 income year.

-"While a 0.12 per cent decline may seem small, it reflects the challenges Australia faces to boost R&D spending – which is needs to do to remain competitive with other OECD nations," said Smith.
+"While a 0.12 per cent decline may seem small, it reflects the challenges Australia faces to boost R&D spending – which is needs to do to remain competitive with other OECD nations," Smith said.

 ==